VISIT THE GRADUATE PROGRAM

 You are welcome at any time to conduct a self-guided tour of our studio spaces, facilities, and campus, or virtually explore the UT campus.
 Please notify the Graduate Office in advance.
 You may also schedule an appointment with the Graduate Admissions Coordinator.

-Visitors may also schedule time for a tour of the School of Architecture's facilities led by a current student.
+Visitors may also schedule a tour of the School of Architecture's facilities led by a current student.

 VISITOR PARKING